MRCIEU/gwas-vcf-specification/README.md

 | NC    | Number of cases used to estimate genetic effect                    | NO       |
 | ID    | Study variant identifier                                           | NO       |

-##### 3. Multi-allelic variants
+## 3. Multi-allelic variants

 Genomic positions with more than one variant should be stored on a single row as shown above (rs9442385).
-This is not currently an essential requirement of the VCF format per se but duplicate variant IDs are not permitted and consistent approach is needed.
+This is not currently an essential requirement of the VCF format per se but duplicate variant IDs are not permitted and consistent approach should be used.